AnotherDaniel/up-trustable-release/trustable/tenets/TT-CONFIDENCE_CONTEXT.md

 **Guidance**

-Our overall objective is to deliver releases of XYZ that meet our expectations and do not cause harm.
+Our overall objective is to deliver releases of uProtocol that meet our expectations and do not cause harm.
 By collecting and assessing evidence for all of the factors above, we aim to assess (ideally measure) confidence in each release candidate, to support go/nogo decision-making, In assessing